-To get started on the recipe, I just whisk together coconut flour, cocao powder, baking soda, and sea salt in a mixing bowl. (photos 1 & 2)
+- Combine dry ingredients.
+To get started on the recipe, just whisk together coconut flour, cacao powder, baking soda, and sea salt in a mixing bowl. (photos 1 & 2)

-Next, I bloom some grass-fed gelatin in water. (photo 3) Then, I dissolve the gelatin completely with warm water. (photo 4)
+- Bloom the gelatin.
+Next, bloom some grass-fed gelatin in water. (photo 3) Then, dissolve the gelatin completely with warm water. (photo 4)

-Melted coconut oil, almond butter, vanilla extract and the fluffy gelatin mixture are then added to dry coconut flour and cocao mix. (photos 7 & 8)
+- Combine wet and dry ingredients.
+Add melted coconut oil, almond butter, vanilla extract and the fluffy gelatin mixture to the dry coconut flour and cacao mixture. (photos 7 & 8)

-An electric mixer is then used to blend all the ingredients together to form the brownie batter. (photo 9) It’s then spread into a pan, baked, and then cut into square. (photos 10, 11 & 12)
+- Blend and bake!
+The final step is to blend all the ingredients together to form the brownie batter. (photo 9) Then, simply spread into a pan, bake the egg free brownies, cool them, and cut into squares. (photos 10, 11 & 12)

 The Best Low Carb Sugar Substitute

-Obviously, the most important thing in creating healthy desserts is keeping the sugar count low (and overall net grams of carbs).
-For this easy egg free brownies recipe, I use Lakanto Monk Fruit.
+Obviously, the most important step in creating healthy desserts is keeping the sugar and overall net grams of carbs low.
+For this gluten-free sugar-free brownie recipe, I use Lakanto Monk Fruit.

 Never heard of Monk Fruit?
 There’s a good reason you probably never heard of it when you were a young kid.
 For starters, it’s native to Southeast Asia, particularly China and Thailand.